BLCM/bl3mods/Aaron0000/Balands/README.md

 Added additional opportunities to find dedicated loot to most dedicated loot sources in an effort to reduce farming tedium.
 This opportunity is based on Mayhem level, growing by 10% in chance (adjusted if multiple enemies have the same dedicated drops such as the Power Troopers) and 0.3 drops for every Mayhem level.
 At Mayhem 4 you will have a 40% chance of an extra drop, at Mayhem 7 it will be two 70% chances, at at Mayhem 10 or 11 it will be three guaranteed dedicated drops.

-Enemies that did not receive Mayhem-scaled drops due to technical reasons; Rachel the Anointed, Artemis, Mincement, Muldock the Anointed, and the Brood Mother.
+Enemies that did not receive Mayhem-scaled drops due to technical reasons; Rachel the Anointed, Artemis, Mincemeat, Muldock the Anointed, and the Brood Mother.

 Enemies that did not receive Mayhem-scaled drops due to already having sufficient drops; Trial bosses, Raid bosses, and Anathema.

-Made the Null Pointer, Boo, Cloud Kill, Vibra-Pulse, Digby's Smooth Tube, Just Kaus, Acid Burn, Double Downer, Cure, Initiative, Seventh Sense, (purple) Love Drill, Firecracker, Peashooter, Quickdraw, Chalice, Bubble Blaster, Vendetta, Icebreaker, Beast (both elements), Core Buster, Splinter, Dakota, Company Man (Gravekeeper), Mysterious Amulet
+Made the Null Pointer, Boo, Cloud Kill, Vibra-Pulse, Digby's Smooth Tube, Just Kaus, Acid Burn, Double Downer, Cure, Initiative, Seventh Sense, (purple) Love Drill, Firecracker, Peashooter, Quickdraw, Chalice, Bubble Blaster, Vendetta, Icebreaker, Beast (both elements), Core Buster, Splinter, Dakota, Company Man (Gravekeeper), Mysterious Amulet have drop sources.

 Added Blue Fire's drop pool to King Gnasher in replacement of his Westergun drop as a viable farming source for Blue Fire's loot.